You can use the Secure Sockets Layer (SSL) protocol to protect communication between clients and servers over the Internet.

 The list command prints the contents of a keystore entry.

 The OpenSSL Project is an effort to develop an open-source toolkit that implements the SSL and TLS protocols, as well as a cryptographic library.
-The toolkit includes the openssl command-line tool, which enables you to use various functions of the cryptographic library.

 The available commands of the openssl tool include the following:

 The pkcs12 command parses or generates a PKCS #12 file.

 The req command creates and processes certificate requests in PKCS #10 format.

 You can download the current version of OpenSSL at http://www.openssl.org.